telvarost/InventoryTweaks-StationAPI/README.md

 # Inventory Tweaks

+This mod is currently incompatible with the regular version of MojangFix.
+If you would like to use that mod you will need the compatibility version of the mod for InventoryTweaks found here: [https://github.com/telvarost/MojangFix-StationAPI/releases](https://github.com/telvarost/MojangFix-StationAPI/releases)

 **There's a very high chance this mod will not work in multiplayer, as of right now it is purely for singleplayer**

 ## List of Changes:

-Adds `LeftClick + Drag` mechanic to evenly distribute held items over empty slots/slots with the same item as in modern Minecraft.
+* Adds `Left-Click + Drag` mechanic to evenly distribute held items over empty slots/slots with the same item as in modern Minecraft.
+* Adds `Right-Click + Drag` mechanic to distribute one item from held items over empty slots/slots with the same item as in modern Minecraft.
+* `LCtrl + DROP_KEY` to drop a whole stack of items.
+* Move items from player inventory to the hotbar by pressing the number key corresponding to the desired hotbar slot while hovering the cursor over the item to move.

 ## Installation using Prism Launcher